-A friend of my cousin's 1999 Tahoe died on the way home from work.
-After replacing coil, ign module and pcm, what else would cause no spark?
+A friend of my cousin's 1999 Tahoe After replacing coil, ign module and pcm, what else would cause no spark?
 Before I got to it, he changed the coil, module, crankshaft position sensor and fuel pump.
 I verified all those items were working and tried a salvage yard PCM from a 98 Tahoe.

 So we have intermintant no spark or just no spark at all?Any codes in the computer?Which engine does it have?